Level statistics of real eigenvalues in non-Hermitian systems: Introduction

 where $\rho_c(x,y)$ is the density of complex eigenvalues away from the real axis and $\rho_r(x)$ is the density of real eigenvalues.
 Since only the states with real eigenvalues respect the full symmetries in these symmetry classes, $\rho_r(x)$ plays a role similar to the DoS in Hermitian systems.
-Furthermore, we show that the level statistics of real eigenvalues obtained from the non-Hermitian random matrices, such as the level-spacing and level-spacing-ratio distributions, are different from those obtained from Hermitian random matrices and belong to the five distinctive universality classes according to the symmetries.
-In physical systems that belong to these five symmetry classes, a finite proportion of real eigenvalues enables a comparison of level statistics of real eigenvalues with their Hermitian limits.
-It is also notable that TRS or pseudo-Hermiticity does not necessarily lead to a finite proportion of real eigenvalues.
+We show that the level statistics of real eigenvalues obtained from non-Hermitian random matrices, such as the level-spacing and level-spacing-ratio distributions, are different from those obtained from Hermitian random matrices and belong to the five distinctive universality classes according to the symmetries.
+It is also notable that TRS or pseudo-Hermiticity does not necessarily lead to $\rho_{r}(x) \neq 0$ in the DoS.
 We find that no real eigenvalues appear generally in class AII, which is consistent with the absence of real eigenvalues in the Ginibre symplectic ensemble~\cite{Ginibre65}.
 We further generalize the absence of real eigenvalues to class AII + $\eta_{-}$.